Minimum Working Conditions

 Employers and employees are free to negotiate the terms and conditions of their employment relationship.
 However, employees have various minimum rights under the law, regardless of any contrary language in their employment agreement.
 These minimum working conditions are set forth in the French Labour Code and the applicable Collective Agreement, among other sources.

-As of 1st January 2016, the minimum gross monthly wage is EUR 1,466.62 (about USD 1,632) for a 35-hour workweek.
+As of 1 January 2016, the minimum gross monthly wage is EUR 1,498.47 (about USD 1,753) for a 35-hour workweek.
 All employees who are employed under an ordinary employment contract (either indefinite or fixed-term) are entitled to the minimum wage.
-CBAs also frequently provide greater minimum wages (which vary in function of job categories).
+CBAs also frequently provide higher minimum wages.

 Maximum Working Week

 Usually, employees work 35 hours a week.
 However, employers can agree on a longer workweek with their employees.
 In that case, any work over 35 hours a week is payable as overtime (although there is no entitlement to additional days off).
 In any event, employees should not work more than: an average of 44 hours a week during any 12 consecutive weeks; 48 hours during any given week; 10 hours a day.
 Working time is to be reorganised at company level (subject to applicable CBAs).
 Working time can notably be reorganised on a multiple-week basis, i.e. the employee works an average 35 hours over 4 (or more) weeks, while his working time is different each week.